No Products in the Cart

 A comforter is a quilted blanket-like covering for your bed - it is filled with natural substances like wool, cotton batting, down feathers, or synthetic filling.

 Comforters correspond to the different bed sizes and thus come in different shapes, sizes, and colors.
-They are one-piece bedding made by sewing together two layers of fabric that packs an insulating material in its midst.
+They are one-piece bedding made by sewing together two layers of fabric that pack an insulating material in its midst.
 In fact, of all the bedding that keeps us warm, the comforter is the warmest.

 It is a common practice to use comforters without covers.
 However, in doing so, they inevitably get dirty.
 So, sometimes, people use a bed sheet as an outer covering for the comforter or use duvet covers to cover comforters entirely.